 Publications & Documents

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Russia.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Ireland.

 This report covers investment measures taken between mid May and mid November 2013 and was prepared in response to the G20 Leaders' request of 2 April 2009 for quarterly public reporting on their adherence to their trade and investment policy commitments.

 The OECD Working Group on Bribery will release a report tomorrow Wednesday 18 December at 12.00 CET/11.00 Dublin time on Ireland’s efforts to fight foreign bribery.